solidusio/solidus/guides/source/developers/shipments/stock-locations-sorter.html.md

 - [Unsorted](https://github.com/solidusio/solidus/blob/master/core/app/models/spree/stock/location_sorter/unsorted.rb),
   which allocates inventory from stock locations as they are returned from the DB.
 - [Default first](https://github.com/solidusio/solidus/blob/master/core/app/models/spree/stock/location_sorter/default_first.rb),
-  which allocates inventory from the default stock location first.
+  which allocates inventory from the default stock location first and then selects the next stock location based on the position column (can be edited in the Admin UI).

 ## Custom sorter API